-I’ve been using SE Ranking since 2021 to track my blog’s keyword performance – not because it’s perfect, but because it does what I need at a price I can afford.
+I’ve been using SE Ranking since 2020 to track my blog’s keyword performance—not because it’s perfect, but because it delivers 80% of Semrush’s features at 40% of the cost.

 This SE Ranking review is completely honest.
-I’ll share exactly what works brilliantly, what frustrates me occasionally, and who should (or shouldn’t) spend their money on SE Ranking in October 2025.
+I’ll share exactly what works brilliantly, what frustrates me occasionally, and who should (or shouldn’t) spend their money on this seo tool in December 2025.

-This article contains affiliate links.
+Affiliate Disclosure: This article contains affiliate links.
 If you purchase SE Ranking through my links, I earn a commission at no extra cost to you.
-However, every opinion here is based on my 4+ years of real usage since 2021.
+However, every opinion here is based on my 5+ years of real usage since 2020.

 - How SE Ranking’s features perform in real-world daily use (not marketing claims)